A study on certain bounds of the rna number and some characterizations of the parity signed graphs: An important property of the rna number of trees

+Acharya et al proved that there exists graphs with a desired $rna$ number\cite[Theorem 3.4]{acharya_characterizations_2021}.
+We ask a similar question in the case of trees: For a given order $n$, are there trees of order $n$ with a desired $rna$ number?
+This is answered in the next theorem.

-A \textit{spider} is a tree having at most one vertex (called the central vertex) of degree greater than two \cite{gallian2018dynamic}.
-We denote a spider graph by $S_m(l_1,l_2,\ldots,l_k)$ where \(m\) is the number of branches (called the legs) at the vertex $u_0$ and the length of the branches is equal to 1 except for \(k\) branches and $m\geq k$, $l_i\geq 2$.
+A \textit{spider} is a tree having at most one vertex (called the central vertex) of degree greater than two (\cite{gallian2018dynamic}).
+We denote a spider graph by $S_m(l_1,l_2,\ldots,l_k)$, where \(m\) is the number of branches (called the legs) at the vertex $u$, which has $k$ branches of length $ l_i>1$, where $1\leq i\leq k$, and $m-k$ branches of length 1.
 Let us consider spiders with $k=1$, denoted by $S_m(l)$, whose order is $n+1$.
-Let us denote $S_m(1)=K_{1,n}$.
+For the sake of completeness, we shall denote $S_m(1)=K_{1,n}$.